Overview

 Practical scenarios

-These scenarios are designed to help supervisors and training posts understand what the changes mean in practice and what steps they may need to take.
+These scenarios are designed to help supervisors and training posts understand what the changes mean what steps they may need to take.

 Dr Ho is an RGTS registrar with a placement that runs from Semester 2, 2025 into Semester 1, 2026.
 They want to know if they need a new Medicare Provider Number (MPN).